Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Challenge 6, Task 3: Use .journal commands 🎓

-Write a command to show the details of the function that you created erlier.
+Write a command to show the details of the function that you created earlier.
 When did you create the function? <br>
 Hint: use the 'Event' and the 'EventTimestamp' columns.

 Reference: